Mercieral/code-pattern-detector-and-UML-diagram-generator/README.md

 The model contains a list of classes, each class has it's info and a list of fields/methods, and each field/method has it's info.
-When ASM has finished visiting all of the given classes with the decorated visitors, the model's generateGraph method is called which writes all of the stored information from the model into a graph.gv file.
+When ASM has finished visiting all of the given classes with the decorated visitors, the model's generateGraph method is called, which writes all of the stored information from the model into a graph.gv file.
 When the graph.gv file is finished, GraphViz generates a .PNG file using it.